sourmash-bio/sourmash/doc/command-line.md

 can be used to search only a small subset of a large collection, or to exclude a few signatures from a collection, without modifying the collection itself.

+Related commands:
+* `sourmash compare` will compare many sketches to many sketches.
+* `sourmash prefetch` is an upgraded version of `search` that returns more information in the output CSV file.
+* `sourmash scripts multisearch` from [the branchwater plugin](https://github.com/sourmash-bio/sourmash_plugin_branchwater) will search multiple sketches against a database.

 ### `sourmash gather` - find metagenome members